 ESMA confirmed in their draft Guidelines of May 2019 and in subsequent discussions that variation margins on repos not cleared by a CCP should be reported as special COLU reports.
+Reporting which party has given and which party has taken variation margin

 It was originally proposed to report the direction of variation margins (whether outstanding variation margin has been given or received) by using Table 1, field 9, Counterparty Side = GIVE or TAKE.
 ESMA's draft Guidelines enabled this field for collateral update reports at the request of ISLA in order to distinguish the collateral side of a securities loan against non-cash collateral.
 However, this field would not provide a satisfactory means of reporting the location of holdings of outstanding variation margins on repos.
 This stems from the fact that variation margin for repos is not returned to the party who gave it unless that party expressly calls back that margin when it makes a subsequent margin call on the other party.
 Consequently, both parties can end up holding variation margin from each other at the same time.
 The problem with using Counterparty Side is that a collateral update report must be all give or all take, whereas a collateral update report of variation margin needs to be able to include outstanding balances, as of the same date, of margin given and received by the same party.
-The alternative proposed to ESMA was for cumulative outstanding balances of variation margin to be reported with a positive arithmetic sign for margin received and still held, and a negative arithmetic sign for margin given and not yet called back.
-It was also proposed that field 1.9 should not be used in a collateral update to report variation margin, as a combination of give or take and positive or negative could lead to confusion about whether a given margin has been given or received, for example, what is meant by "giving a negative" margin?
-This recommendation has been accepted by ESMA and was implemented in the revised Validation Rules of October 2019, which do not require field 1.9 to be filled in for collateral update reports.